camunda/qa-hiring/Manual Testing Challenge/README.md

 ## Deploy the Process

 * Select the correct Zeebe version in the bottom bar (bottom right).
 Version: 8.4.0-alpha
-* Click the **Deplyo** button and confirm the selected cluster.
+* Click the **Deploy** button and confirm the selected cluster.
 The correct cluster is already pre-selected.

 ## Start an Instance

-Now, that you have deplyoed a process model you can start as many instances of this process as you want.
+Now, that you have deployed a process model you can start as many instances of this process as you want.
 * Click the **Run** button
 * Add variables to your process instance.
 [Variables](https://docs.camunda.io/docs/components/concepts/variables/) are part of a process instance and represent the data of the instance.
-You can pass variables in JSON formate like toe following:
+You can pass variables in JSON formate like the following:
 ```
 {
     "candidateName":"Joe",